JK-Rolling/DuinoI2C_ESP/esp8266/README.md

 stripe.com :point_right:<img src="assets/qr_00g6oU19K78mdHO4gh.png" alt="stripe_pay" width="20%"> <img src="assets/DuinoI2C_ESP U-qrcode.png" alt="paypal_pay" width="20%">:point_left: paypal.com

 > [!TIP]
-> The unlock key can be reused for multiple ESP8266
+> The unlock key can be reused for multiple ESP8266.
+One may use 3 workers/ESP without unlock key but may find the total cost is cheaper with unlock key

 ### BKM for Valid Unlock Key Entered
 - Tested stable operation for 15 workers.
 Beyond that and up until 20, may need your help to find out as I ran out of AVR.